jsborjesson/SudokuSolver/README.md

 For deployment I use my [deploy script gist](https://gist.github.com/alcesleo/6581757) with local path set to `./` and ignoring files in donot-deploy.txt

+All that is needed to deploy for the first time, or deploy updates is to put that script in the root of this repo, set the settings-variables in the file and run it.

+    cd path/to/SudokuSolver
+    bash rsync-deploy.sh

 ## Credits

 Huge thanks to Peter Norvig for writing the [great article](http://norvig.com/sudoku.html).